Classification and statistics of cut and project sets: From bounds on correlations to a.e. effective counting

 Now suppose $W $ is a general window and let $Q$ be a box such that $ W \subset Q.$ Defining $h$ as before, we see that \equ{eq: bound1} still holds (with implicit constant depending on $W$ and $Q$), and instead of \equ{eq: bound2} we have

 Once again \equ{eq: where now} follows. } \end{proof}

-\section{From bounds on correlations to a.e. effective counting}
+\section{From bounds on correlations to a.e.\ effective counting}

 \name{section: Schmidt counting} In this section we present two results which we will use for counting.
-The first is due to Schmidt \cite{Schmidt_metrical} but we recast it in slightly more general form (see also \cite[Thm.
+The first is due to Schmidt \cite{Schmidt_metrical} but we recast it in a slightly more general form (see also \cite[Thm.
 2.9]{Kleinbock_Skenderi}).
+To simplify notation, for measurable $S \subset \R^n$, we will write $V_S \df \vol^{(n)}(S)$.

 \begin{thm}\name{thm:schmidt} Let $n \in \N$ and let $\mu$ be a probability measure on $\Cl(\R^n)$.
 Let $\kappa \in [1,2)$, let $\Phi = \{B_\alpha : \alpha \in \R_+\}$ be an unbounded ordered family of Borel subsets of $\R^n$, and let $\psi: \R_+ \to \R_+$.
-Suppose the following hypotheses are satisfied: \begin{itemize} \item[(a)] The measure $\mu$ is supported on discrete sets, and for each $f\in L^1(\bR^n,\vol)$, a Siegel-Veech transform as in \equ{eq: Siegel Veech transform} satisfies that $\widehat{f}\in L^2(\mu).$ Furthermore there are positive $a,b$ such that for any function $f: \R^n \to [0,1]$, $f \in L^1(\R^n, \vol)$, we have
+Suppose the following hypotheses are satisfied: \begin{itemize} \item[(a)] The measure $\mu$ is supported on discrete sets, and for each $f\in L^1(\bR^n,\vol)$, a Siegel-Veech transform as in \equ{eq: Siegel Veech transform} satisfies that $\widehat{f}\in L^2(\mu).$ Furthermore, there are positive $a,b$ such that for any function $f: \R^n \to [0,1]$, $f \in L^1(\R^n, \vol)$, we have

 and